harshitsinghai77/fictional-octo-funicular/posts/side-projects-2022.md

 Nemo is your little helper and companion no matter if you need to focus, tune out other noises or if you want to have a moment of calm and relaxation.

-With Nemo you can mix and match different sounds in order to create your perfect sound environment.
-In places where it is either too loud or too quiet, Nemo helps to mask annoying noises and to create a pleasant sound environment in order to stay focused and relax.
+With Nemo you can mix and match different sounds to create your perfect environment.
+In places where it is either too loud or too quiet, Nemo helps to mask annoying noises and to create a pleasant environment in order to stay focused and relax.

 Nemo analytics help you keep track of your productivity and focussed session with weekly insights and much more.